Best Credit Unions Anyone Can Join

-They usually cater to specific groups of people – like those serving in the military, working in the education sector, or living in a particular state.
+They usually cater to specific groups – like those serving in the military, working in the education sector, or living in a particular state.

 The good news is that there are also credit unions anyone can join, regardless of the industry you work in or where you live.

-Below is a list of credit unions anyone can join regardless of the geographic area one is resident in, so you can take your pick.
+Below is a list of credit unions anyone can join regardless of geographical area.

 Keep in mind that there will still be some eligibility requirements, like making a donation or joining a specific club or association—more details on that below.